A Guide to Coronavirus Relief for Artists and Musicians

-The COVID-19 pandemic has forced galleries, studios, art exhibitions, and museums to close their doors to the public.
+The coronavirus pandemic has forced galleries, studios, art exhibitions, and museums to close their doors to the public.
 Without a place to showcase their talent and sell their creations, many artists and musicians are left without any income and struggling to pay upcoming expenses.
 If you’re an artist or musician who has been impacted by the coronavirus crisis, it’s important to understand your options.
 In this article, we cover the programs and organizations offering coronavirus relief for artists.

-Resources for artists during the pandemic
+Resources for artists during the coronavirus

 Many artists and musicians live from paycheck-to-paycheck, making this a very difficult time.
 Even if you have a rainy day fund, you should still look into various relief options.
 We’re seeing people exhaust their savings and look for emergency financial assistance.
 The faster you act, the more prepared you’ll be for what’s to come.
 And in these uncertain times, preparedness can be a lifesaver.
-Whether you’re unemployed or your work has simply slowed, the below resources can help.

 Financial assistance for artists during coronavirus: government aid